-The University Library holds more than twelve million volumes and 22 million items and materials
+The University Library holds more than thirteen million volumes and 24 million items and

 the statewide library online catalog.
 Currently there are 76 I-Share libraries and more than 30